esteban-andrade/3D-Reconstructrion-Scanner/README.md

 ```

 #### Expected Result
-The expeted result will output a viewer with all the steps of the pipeline processing.
+The expected result will output a viewer with all the steps of the pipeline processing.
 If There is the need to change parameters, change then at the top of the *Reconstruction.cpp* file.
 To change the filtering adjust as needed on *main.cpp*.
 Ideally the default settings will work with most datasets.